Evi-2003/Mini-Mac/README.md

 - [ ] Convert Clover to Opencore, so it will be futureproof, and even more stable for BigSur.
 - [ ] Find the right kexts or changes in the configuration so macOS can read the temps.
 - [ ] Finding a damn screw for the m.2 drive in the system ( Currently without screw, it works, but that's not really good practice.
 And has a change of falling out over time without screw.
 So gotta find a scre :D )
+- [ ] Also need to buy a extra display-port cable so i can connect the second monitor to the mac.